Cray-HPE/docs-csm/operations/configuration_management/Management_Node_Image_Customization.md

             --params "${PARAMS}"
         ```

+## Next steps

-   **NOTE**: If the worker node image is being customized as part of a Cray EX initial install or upgrade involving multiple products,
+If the worker node image is being customized as part of a Cray EX initial install or upgrade involving multiple products,
 then refer to the `HPE Cray EX System Software Getting Started Guide (S-8000)` for details on when to reboot the worker nodes to the new image.

 If this procedure is being followed outside of the `S-8000` document, then proceed to [rebuild the NCN](../node_management/Rebuild_NCNs/Rebuild_NCNs.md).